jayeheffernan/dotfiles/README.md

 ## Deploying

+First, clone this repo.
+From inside the repo, run

+`git submodule init`

+and

+`git submodule update`

+This will fetch Vundle and TPM.

-To deploy all config file symlinks in to place:
+To deploy all config file symlinks:

 `make`